The lowdown on low-carb diets

 Your workout could suffer

 “You can perform without carbs,” says Crandall, who is also a personal trainer, “but you won’t perform as well.”
 Because carbohydrates are your body’s preferred energy source, forcing it to rely on fat for fuel will take extra effort.
 So if you’re looking to gain strength or improve your endurance time, getting enough carbs is essential.
-(Check out these 10 foods that will get your workout results right.)

 You could develop a vitamin deficiency